 Jennifer Dustman 909.851.2819 (call or text)

-She won the “Dance Star” title when she was a senior in high school and was flown to London to dance and represent California in the New Year’s Day parade.
+She won the "Dance Star" title when she was a senior in high school and flown to London to dance and represent the dancers of California.
 She attended UCI where she majored in dance.
 While in college, she worked as a professional dance instructor for the Universal Cheerleading Association for four years.
 She taught dance camps to high school and college dance teams all throughout California.

-Kerry is also an accomplished singer, having performed and competed with the Madrigal Show Choir for four years.
+Kerry is also an accomplished singer.
 She released her first CD with the Tyler Street Praise Band in 1997.
-She was the dance director at SCEGA gymnastics, where she trianed the competitive gymnasts in the areas of jazz and ballet.
-Kerry’s energy in contagious and she always gets 100% effort from all of her students.
-Of her many accomplishments, the ones she takes the most pride in, are her four beautiful children.
-Kylee is 21, Allie is 19, Ian is 17, and Titus is 15.
+She was the dance director at SCEGA gymnastics, where she trained the competitive gymnasts in the areas of jazz and ballet.
+Kerry's energy is contagious and she always gets 100% effort from all of her students.
+Of her many accomplishments, the ones she takes the most pride in, are her four beautiful and amazing children.
+Kylee is 22, Allie is 20, Ian is 18, and Titus is 16.

 SUSAN BARNETT, a California native, is an accomplished teacher, choreographer and dancer whose energetic teaching style can be seen in both the Riverside and Orange county areas.
 She began dancing later than most professional dancers training with various teachers and choreographers such as Sue Gilson, Currie Pederson, Mandy Moore and Malaya.
 Shortly after graduating high school, Susan ventured into teaching and setting pieces throughout Southern California.
 Her love of dance has led her to perform and choreograph for many exciting venues throughout the nation.